davidpxrk/cost-of-living-toronto/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Reproducing the Tables and Graphs
+1. Clone this repository onto your computer
+2. Download the data by running scripts/01-download_data.R
+3. Clean the data by running scripts/01-data_cleaning.R
+4. Run paper/paper.qmd to run the R Code for all the plots and tables.

 ## Statement on LLM usage

 LLM and GPTs were NOT used in the making of this paper.